 I know, however, that even though I’m maligned, disregarded, disrespected, and generally ignored, that there would be no Operation Lone Star-Texans Supporting Our Troops if it weren’t for these two exceptional ladies.

-We began 4 years ago with 2 tables, a donation box, and a canopy at the entrances to our local Wal-marts.
+We began 5 years ago with 2 tables, a donation box, and a canopy at the entrances to our local Wal-marts.
 Although those fundraisers were relatively profitable we moved on.
 We now have a booth at larger events such as the Huntsville, Texas Fair on the Square; the Stafford, Texas Hot Sauce Festival; the Tomball, Texas German Festival in April and the German Christmas Festival in December; the Brenham, Texas Maifest; and the Katy, Texas Rice Festival.
-We participated in The Woodlands, Texas Fourth of July Red, Hot, and Blue Festival and will return for the Lighting of the Doves Christmas Festival in November.
+We have also participated in The Woodlands, Texas Fourth of July Red, Hot, and Blue Festival as well as the Lighting of the Doves Christmas Festival.